Menopause Mondays: Do You Know About Vaginal Dryness?

 If this is the case, why are women suffering in silence?

 It makes total sense that VA is going to affect your relationships, health, and over all feeling of wellbeing!
-According to the data, 35 percent of women reported they do not feel sexually attractive anymore and 31 percent had lost confidence in themselves as a sexual partner.
-It makes sense that all of this would lead to feeling isolated and alone and resulted in 24 percent reporting that they felt emotionally distant from their partners.
+According to the data from the Closer Study, 35 percent of women reported they do not feel sexually attractive anymore and 31 percent had lost confidence in themselves as a sexual partner.
+Women who experience VA often feel isolated and alone which resulted in 24 percent reporting that they felt emotionally distant from their partners.

 Let’s face it ladies, if you found that suddenly sex hurts and you would rather scrub your kitchen floor than slip into bed with your lover – this would cause havoc with your relationships.
 The men in our lives are affected, too.
 The survey showed that 65 percent of men worried that sex would be painful for their partners, and almost a third of both men and women reported that they have stopped having sex with their partners altogether because of the discomfort.